adidas · Content Management

 |---|---|---|

-| System | 11 tools for briefing, creation, localisation, and publishing — none of them connected | One single platform — campaign pages, emails, app, partner sites, all in the same place |
+| System | 11 tools for briefing, creation, localisation, and publishing — none of them connected | A redesigned core platform, better integrated with the existing ecosystem — one place for creation, localisation and publishing |

 | Localisation | Each market team rebuilt global assets from zero — inconsistent results and duplicated effort | Local teams adapt, not rebuild — they work within a shared structure, so global intent always comes through |